 What happens if I am found guilty?

-The judge will sentence you if you are found guilty.
+The magistrates or judge will sentence you if you are found guilty.

 The court might need reports before they can sentence you.
-Usually a medical and a pre-sentence report.
+Usually, a medical and a pre-sentence report.
 You can find more information on these reports under ‘What information can the court ask for?’ below.

-How will the court decide how to sentence me?
+How will the court decide to sentence me?

-If you have a mental health condition, the court will usually need an up-to date pre-sentence report and medical report before they can sentence you.
+If you have a mental health condition, the court might ask for pre-sentence and medical reports before they sentence you.
 These reports can help the court decide on the right sentence.
 You can read more about these reports below.

 Sentencing can be very complicated.
 The judge must weigh up many different things.
 Such as:

 - how serious the offence is,